Sauber C20: Drivers

 In contrast to the previous season's experienced pairing of Mika Salo and Pedro Diniz, Peter Sauber signed Germany's Nick Heidfeld and Finnish rookie Kimi Räikkönen.
 His lack of experience prompted some drivers and FIA officials, including Max Mosley, to question the wisdom of this decision.
 Heidfeld had made his debut with Prost Grand Prix in 2000, but Räikkönen was a 21-year-old whose only previous single-seater formula experience amounted to one and a half seasons in British Formula Renault from 1999 to 2000, albeit culminating in a title win.

 However, the young Finn's performances belied his age and lack of experience, with a point-scoring finish on his debut and a further four points-scoring finishes throughout the year.
 Heidfeld achieved a podium (one of six in Sauber's history) with third place in the Brazilian Grand Prix and scored points on six other occasions.

 Constructors' World Championship

 The C20 turned out to be one of Sauber's most competitive chassis, providing the team with a points total of 21 and fourth place in the Constructors' World Championship standings.

 The C20 achieved 11 points finishes and 10 non-scoring finishes from 33 starts.

 Sponsorship and livery

 As with all Sauber models between 1995 and 2003, the choice of paint color was based on the colors of the main sponsors.
 Most of the chassis was in the blue of the beverage manufacturer Red Bull, the sides were painted in Petronas cyan.
 In addition to the two previous main sponsors, the Swiss bank Credit Suisse also came to the fore as a new sponsor.
 For this reason, the vehicle nose was painted white for the first time.

+A Malaysian flag on the engine cover at the Malaysian Grand Prix.